AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 ---
-description: There are two ways to use metrics in Analysis Workspace.
+description: Understand what metrics are and how to use metrics in Adobe Analytics.
-title: Metrics in Analysis Workspace
+title: Metrics
 feature: Metrics
 role: User, Admin
 exl-id: 0a5dc709-c4e8-412a-a6cf-37b85d811f65